Aligning the Spectrum: Hybrid Graph Pre-training and Prompt Tuning across Homophily and Heterophily: Methodology

 The learnable parameters $\mathbf{\theta}$ include MLP parameters in each graph filter, integration weight vectors $\mathbf{w}^k$ for $k=(0,1,...,C)$, and the weight matrix of discriminator $\mathcal{D}$.
-In this way, we can generate node representations with global information and maximize the mutual information between different spectral views \cite{velickovic2019deep, chen2024polygcl}.
-During pre-training, the model not only gains knowledge for each graph filter but also learns to integrate representations from different graph filters.
+Through this process, the model captures comprehensive spectral knowledge and learns to integrate it effectively.
+After pre-training, these parameters are fixed to serve as a stable spectral basis for the subsequent prompt tuning.